katherine-atwell/global-sign-language-technology-survey/README.md

 Please feel free to share this sheet, or these links, to any members of the deaf and hard of hearing community in your network!
 We have the survey available in English, Spanish, French, Chinese (Traditional), Chinese (Simplified), Turkish, Farsi, Arabic, Hindi, and Japanese.
 Further, if you are in need of an interpreter to complete the survey, please reach out to Katherine Atwell at atwell.ka@northeastern.edu and we’ll do our best to meet your request.
 Please note that, although we will do our best, we may not be able to meet all requests due to the budget and logistics around providing interpretations.

+For each of the first 1000 participants, $5 will be donated to the World Federation of the Deaf (WFD).

 ## Links to survey
 Below are links to our survey in each supported language.
 ### English